moondance-labs/tanssi-docs/builders/manage/developer-portal/smart-contracts-creation-filter.md

 These same steps can be repeated at any moment to remove an account from the whitelist or to add new ones.

-## Reestablishing Permission to Deploy Smart Contracts {: #reestablishing-permission}
+## Restoring Permissions to Deploy Smart Contracts {: #restoring-permission}

-If you previously authorized some accounts to deploy smart contracts and want to restore the permissions for any account (with enough balance to pay the fees) to deploy smart contracts, then [get your Polkadot.js Apps started](#getting-started) and take the following steps:
+If you previously authorized some accounts to deploy smart contracts and want to allow any account to deploy smart contracts (as long as they can cover regular transaction fees), then [get your Polkadot.js Apps started](#getting-started) and take the following steps:

 1. Select the **parameters** pallet. **setParameter** will be automatically selected in the functions selector and **ContractDeployFilter** in the KeyValue parameter
 2. Two options will be available in the **ContractDeployFilter** selector: **AllowedAddressesToCreate** and **AllowedAddressesToCreateInner**.
-Select the **AllowedAddressesToCreate** option if you want to clear the whitelist for smart contracts deployment and the later to clear the whitelist for indirect  (via a smart contract call) smart contract deployment
+Select the **AllowedAddressesToCreate** option if you want to clear the whitelist for smart contracts deployment and the latter to clear the whitelist for indirect  (via a smart contract call) smart contract deployment
 3. Toggle the **Include option** switch
 4. Select the **All** option
 5. Press **Submit Sudo** and confirm the transaction in your wallet